MFG38/colette/docs/technical/source_code_structure.md

 ### update-docs-changelog.sh

 Shell script used for making a copy of CHANGELOG.md in the **docs/** directory. build.sh also calls this script in the documentation build stage before invoking `mkdocs`.

+### VERSION

+Text file containing Colette's version number. pack-dist.sh reads the information from this file into a variable and uses it to package Colette with the proper version number.